-- Land-use planning assigning space for pedestrians and physically separating them from motor traffic. - Good speed management and a default speed limit of 30 km/h in urban areas, since high speed is the most important causal and aggravating factor in pedestrian crashes. - Implementing safe walking routes, area-wide traffic calming, and improved crossing facilities. - Street lighting and the promotion of reflective devices for pedestrians to improve their visibility. - Vehicle design of crash opponents, with a pedestrian-friendly car front and and intelligent speed adaption to enforce low speeds.
-The new EU Regulation on type approval requirements for motor vehicles makes pedestrian detection linked to automatic emergency breaking mandatory for cars and vans.
-Moreover side and front detection of vulnerable road users and improved viewing conditions for the driver become mandatory for trucks and buses. - Education and training for motorists as well as ample opportunities for children to safely practice their pedestrian skills. - Legal framework and enforcement, to ensure safe behaviour by motorists and pedestrians.
+- Land-use planning, improving connectivity, assigning space for pedestrians and physically separating them from motor traffic. - Good speed management and a default speed limit of 30 km/h in urban areas. - Implementing safe walking routes, area-wide traffic calming, and improved crossing facilities. - Good street lighting and the promotion of reflective devices for pedestrians to improve their visibility. - Vehicle measures, including lowering car mass, a pedestrianfriendly car front, intelligent speed assistance to enforce low speeds, pedestrian detection linked to automatic emergency breaking, and improved viewing conditions for trucks and buses. - Education and training for motorists as well as ample opportunities for children to safely practice their pedestrian skills. - Legal framework and enforcement, to ensure safe behaviour by motorists and pedestrians.